What to Do with Leftover Pork Roast

 Use strips of leftover pork roast in place of beef in this creamy stroganoff.
 "Pork stroganoff is just as good as beef, if not better," says RC2STEP.
 "Pork, mushrooms, and onions in a creamy sour cream sauce.
 Yummy!"
 Actually, this recipe calls for pork chops, but leftover roast will be just as tasty.

 Here's another great idea for using up leftover pork roast.
 Serve it chicken- or tuna-salad style, with chopped celery, green onions, Dijon, mayo, horseradish, and a dash or two of hot pepper sauce.
 "Delicious pork that can be served on sandwiches, crackers, or just on the side with another salad," says Lerie.
-"Best if left in fridge at least 4 hours before serving.
+"Best if left in fridge at least four hours before serving.
 Great next day, too."

 Pop your pork on a pizza.
-Spread a saucy foundation of BBQ sauce on the pizza dough and lay down shredded leftover pork roast, along with thinly sliced red onion, slices of dill pickles, and shredded mozzarella cheese.
+Spread a saucy foundation of barbecue sauce on the pizza dough and lay down shredded leftover pork roast, along with thinly sliced red onion, slices of dill pickles, and shredded mozzarella cheese.
 "This was a very good way to use up leftover pork," says Marcella.
 "Be sure to use the dill pickles.
 I actually wish I would have put a few more on, because they added to the flavor of this dish.
 Easy to make, too."

 Add it to a stew!
 "This is a sweet and spicy stew that you start in the morning and let the slow cooker do the rest," says rrilcoe.
 "It's packed full of vegetables, pork, and butternut squash.
 It's a great way to use leftover pork roast or pulled pork!
 Perfect paired with cornbread muffins."